 Asian/Pacific Islander

-Though the overall smoking rate for people who identify as Asian/Pacific Islander is at less than 10%, the lowest of all compared populations, gender and ethnicity play a role.
-For example, for Asian/Pacific Islander men, the smoking rate is just over 16%.3 And Big Tobacco makes its products cheaper in Pacific Islander communities than in Asian communities.4 Pacific Islander youth also have higher smoking and tobacco use rates than among Asian youth.5
+Though the overall smoking rate for people who identify as Asian/Pacific Islander is at less than 10 percent, the lowest of all compared populations, gender and ethnicity play a role.
+For example, for Asian/Pacific Islander men, the smoking rate is just over 16 percent.3 And Big Tobacco makes its products cheaper in Pacific Islander communities than in Asian communities.4 Pacific Islander youth also have higher smoking and tobacco use rates than among Asian youth.5

 Asian/Pacific Islander communities are taking steps to protect their youth, and have seen the largest percentage drops in youth smoking over the past 15 years.6 The numbers are going in the right direction, but the fight isn’t over until that number is zero.